samwell-ho/openpgp-ca/doc/src/details.md

 There are two different ways in which user keys may be created in an organization that uses OpenPGP CA:

 1. Key creation for users can be [performed by the OpenPGP CA admin](keys-create.md).
-In this case,  because the OpenPGP CA creates the user's key, it can also generate all of the required certifications on its own.
+In this case, because OpenPGP CA creates the user's key, it can also generate all of the required certifications on its own.
 OpenPGP CA never saves the private key material to disk.
 But, this method is still more risky than the alternative.